ImperialCollegeLondon/ReCoDE-NeuralODEs/docs/01-introduction.md

 where $\sigma_a$ is the absolute error tolerance and $\sigma_r$ is the relative error tolerance.

-## Summary

-In summary, we have seen that there are methods of integrating ODEs called Explicit Runge-Kutta methods that approximate the trajectory using local estimates of the state, and we'll be implementing them using their Butcher Tableaus.
-The goal is to code a pipeline where, starting from data relating to a dynamical system, we can train a neural network to learn the dynamics of a system.

-## Appendix 1 - Deriving the Error Adaptation Equations
+## Appendix 2 - Deriving the Error Adaptation Equations

 The error is for each component of $\vec{y}$ with a sign that indicates over-/under-estimation relative to the higher-order estimate.
 Generally, we are concerned with keeping the _magnitude_ of the error small and are not particularly concerned about over-/under-estimation since, if the magnitude is sufficiently small, the sign becomes irrelevant.
 Noting that the timestep is a scalar quantity, we must derive a scalar measure of the error from this vector estimate.
 There are several ways of calculating the magnitude of a vector such as the $L^1$ norm, the $L^2$ norm and the $L^\infty$ norm.
 By writing these as $L^p$-norms, we can leave the choice of $p$ until later and first write down how we can adjust the timestep.